 7. Try offering free trials to new customers

-Another practical tactic to acquiring new customers?
+Another practical tactic for acquiring new customers?
 Offer them a free trial of your product.
-“Free trials are a great way to market, since they attract new customers and garner good reviews and testimonials,” says Souny West of CHiC Capital.
+“Free trials are a great way to market, since they attract new customers and garner good reviews and testimonials,” says entrepreneur Souny West.
 “They also allow you to get more feedback on new products and then make improvements where needed.”

 Okay, that sounds great, but how do you turn them into actual return customers?
 “By offering free trials, you can show them the value of what you have to offer and convert them into paying returning customers later,” says Souny.